CymaticLabs/Unity3D.Amqp/README.md

 ### Unity 3D Build Support

-This library has been successfully tested for the follow platforms/builds:
+* Windows
+  * tested with Windows 10 Standalone

-* Windows 10 (native, not UWP - UWP will likely not work without modification)
+  * UWP is not supported yet without more work
+* macOS
-* macOS El Capitan
+  * tested with El Capitan
+* Android
-* Android 7.0
+  * tested with Android 7.0;  Mono2x and IL2CPP scripting backends
+* iOS
+  * tested with iOS 10.2.1; IL2CPP scripting backend
+* Linux
+  * untested but should work for Standalone builds

 This library is likely compatible with other versions of Windows, macOS, and Android, but they just hasn't been tested yet.
-Linux and iOS might work as well but also have not been tested (if you end up trying and it works, please let me know).
+Linux should work as well but has not been tested (if you end up trying and it works, please let me know).
 Since macOS with Mono works, it is likely that Linux builds will work without any modification.

-iOS support is definitely on the roadmap.
-Hopefully things will work as-is when it comes time to test, but if not there at least some clues that provide hope it should be possible.
-[This post about Xamarin integration](https://forums.xamarin.com/discussion/49858/using-rabbitmq-amqp-with-xamarin-forms) hints it should work.

 ## Installation